 SCAMS RISK : LOW

-There are scammers in Singapore, but are easily avoided, only if you use your common sense.
-There are con artists pretending to be landlords offering a property for rent on website, and as soon as you pay, they disappear, so be very cautious when making reservations through untrustworthy resources.
-Like in rest of Asia, the street or store vendors are pretty persuasive and tiring, so if you feel pressured into purchasing goods, leave the store.
+There are scammers in Singapore but are easily avoided, only if you use your common sense.
+There are con artists pretending to be landlords offering a property for rent on the website, and as soon as you pay, they disappear, so be very cautious when making reservations through untrustworthy resources.
+Like in the rest of Asia, the street or store vendors are pretty persuasive and tiring, so if you feel pressured into purchasing goods, leave the store.

 WOMEN TRAVELERS RISK : LOW

 Women should feel completely safe in this country, even at night.
 That does not mean you should let your guard down - keep to your wits and your common sense, and do not do anything you wouldn't in your own country.